wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

      ```

     !!! note
          Alternatively, Choreo's managed authentication provides the GET endpoint `/auth/userinfo` to retrieve user information claims.
-Invoke this endpoint with cookies attached to the request that are coming from the user's browser.
+Invoke this endpoint with cookies attached to the request that is coming from the user's browser.
 The server sends a `200 OK` response with the user information in JSON format in the response body if the user has signed in.
 If the user is not signed in, the server sends a `401 Unauthorized` response.

 ### Step 1.3: Implement the sign-out functionality